alexmaul/AFD-WebUI/doc/Install.md

 - For the installation a connection to the Internet is required.
 To run the server, you only need network connection between client and server.

+- Which TCP port the Node server should bind to?\
+  The same port will be used for all communication (http *and* ws, resp. their secure variants) between client and server.

 - On the server side, open the port you intend to use in the firewall(s) for protocols HTTP+WS or HTTPS+WSS.